zanymuzik/notes/dl.ai/S3 - TF Deployment.md

 - Raspbian OS - debian based
 - Can be clubbed with coral accelerator for inference

+### Micro-controller
+- Can be embedded into hardware
+- Reduced memory/storage
+- small form factor

 # Course 3 - Data Pipelines